ovito.pipeline

 compute()

-, which does not exist in the original data seen by the pipeline.
-That’ because we’ve added the propertyFoo
+, which does not exist in the data seen by the modifiers in the pipeline.
+That’s because we add the propertyFoo

 only to theParticles